ncoghlan/curiousefficiency/site/posts/2014/09/seven-billion-seconds-per-second.md

 roles they take up?

 I honestly don't know, but it seems worthwhile to try.
-I certainly find it hard to conceive of a better possible way to spend my time :)
+I certainly find it hard to conceive of a better possible way to spend my own meagre slice of those seven billion seconds per second :)